bipinKrishnan/bipinkrishnan.github.io/content/posts/quick-explainer-cuda-triton.md

 #define ARRAY_LEN 5

-// takes in 3 arrays and the number of items in the array void vectAdd(int *a, int *b, int *c, int len) {
+// takes in 3 arrays and the number of elements in the array void vectAdd(int *a, int *b, int *c, int len) {
     // loop through each item in `a` and `b`,
     // add them and append to `c`